w1729/dora/README.md

 ## Overview
 DoraNode is a decentralized service that simplifies **zero-knowledge proof (ZKP) verification** on the **ZKVerify Chain**.
 It enables users to generate ZK proofs and submit them for verification without needing a dedicated ZKVerify-supported wallet or ACME gas tokens.

+When I started building for the zkVerify hackathon, I had a vision: blockchain is a technology with the potential to create massive societal change.
+However, for this transformation to happen, blockchain must be accessible to everyone, without borders.

+Currently, the majority of people in the blockchain space have a technical background, and that needs to change.
+Blockchain should be in everyone's hands.

+With this in mind, I designed DoraNode to remove the complexity.
+We eliminate the abstract layers so that everything happens in the background—users don’t need to worry about the technical details.
+They simply generate a proof, and DoraNode handles the rest.

 ## 🌟 Features

 - **Native Token Payments**: Pay verification fees in your chain's native tokens